germanbisurgi/nonameJS/README.md

 ### loop
 This manager is the heart of your game.
 Like its name says, it´s a loop where your code goes in.
 It will execute as often as you configure it int the fps setting.
 He´s job is to repeat your states objects logic code several times per second You really don´t need this manager.
 Instead use the time manager for timing bussiness.

+## assets
+Loads and cache game assets like images and audio.

 ### state
 This manager allows you to add and switch your states.
 To change from game state to main menu state or map A to map B are the daily bread of this manager.